Bartlett High School Football Player Killed, Brother And 3 Others Injured In Crash

 BARTLETT, Ill.
 (CBS) — One 16-year-old boy who played high school football is dead, and three other teenage boys were injured, in a crash Tuesday night in Bartlett.

 At 9:15 p.m., Bartlett police were called to Newport Lane and Devon Avenue for the crash.
 They said a 16-year-old boy was driving a 2021 Honda Civic west on Devon Avenue from Newport Boulevard – which is a different street from Newport Lane – when his car hit the curb, a speed limit sign, and a utility pole.
-The car then flipped on its roof, police said.READ MORE: UIC Researchers Receive $6M For COVID-19 Treatment To Help Keep People Off Ventilators; Scientist Explains How It Works In Exclusive CBS 2 Interview
+The car then flipped on its roof, police said.READ MORE: 15-Year-Old Wounded In South Shore Drive-By Shooting

 The driver and the three passengers all had to be extricated.
 The 16-year-old boy who had been the front-seat passenger died at the scene.